wsugiarto/LabReport3/Report3.md

 # Lab Report 3
 For these functions I used [ChatGPT](https://chat.openai.com/) to give some command line operations for the grep function.
 I gave two prompts for chatGPT to output which was "what are some command line operations for grep" and "show me more".
 The second command was done mainly because I wanted command line operations that were more different and applicable.
 Below are some screenshots of the output chatGPT gave (specifically the ones  that i used).
+Utilizing this output, I used what I learned to apply these commands on the technical directory and its files.
+I also thought about how this can actually be quite practical in other situations as well.

 ![](gpt1.png)
 ![](gpt2.png)

 ## grep -r "term" Directory
 ```
 Wilson@DESKTOP-SCRO0UF MINGW64 ~/OneDrive/Desktop/UCSD/CSE 15L/stringsearch-data/technical (main)
 $ grep -r "telomere fusion" biomed
 biomed/gb-2003-4-8-r50.txt:        telomere fusion between PTR chromosomes 12 and 13,
 ```
 -r helps us find certain strings in files found in a directory.
 Here it is looking for the term "telomere fusion" in the biomed directory.
 It will provide the relative path to a file containing that string and also the contents of the line that have that string.
 This command is useful, in giving the users a very quick glimpse as to the context of the usage of this term and also displays where you can find them in the directory.
+The main difference between normal grep and grep -r is that the -r allows us to search directories for that word instead of a single file like normal grep.
+Hence, it helps search large file data bases a lot faster.

 ```
 Wilson@DESKTOP-SCRO0UF MINGW64 ~/OneDrive/Desktop/UCSD/CSE 15L/stringsearch-data/technical (main)